-I'm a writer and editor based in New York, where I'm an associate editor at the Economist Intelligence Unit.
-I focus on digital culture, technology and healthcare.
+I'm a writer and editor based in New York, where I work at the Economist Intelligence Unit and focus on technology and healthcare.

 I sowed some wild oats before entering the field of journalism, completing a masters and a doctorate in ancient Greek literature at Oxford University.
 For couple of years I taught full-time at King's College London and I co-authored a book about the Greek philosopher Plutarch, called The Philosopher's Banquet for Oxford University Press that came out last year.

 Then, however, I decided to move into journalism.
 I got a scholarship to study cultural reporting and criticism at New York University and headed to New York, which is where I've stayed ever since.

 To get in touch, send me an email (